cafaitrien/FESCRedesign/docs/readme.md

 * Various pages have markup errors, which cause screen readers to miss content.

 ### Mobile Friendliness
-[Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly?id=Y3qbjmWqZSvIyS-1oAUwUg) was used to test the mobile friendliness of the website.
-The test revealed that the current site is **not** mobile friendly.
+[Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) was used to test the mobile friendliness of the website.
+The test provides information on how a visitor to a given webpage will view the page on a mobile device and revealed that the current site is **not** mobile friendly.
 ![Google Mobile Friendly Test](SiteEvaluation/GoogleMobileFriendlyTest.png)
 ### Performance